rust-unofficial/patterns/patterns/interpreter.md

 of parsers for these grammars.
 In fact, this pattern is about expressing problem instances in a more specific way and implementing functions/classes/structs solving these problem instances.
-Rust language has `macro_rules!` that allows to define special syntax and rules how to expand this syntax into source code.
+Rust language has `macro_rules!` that allow to define special syntax and rules how to expand this syntax into source code.

 In the following example we create a simple `macro_rules!` that computes